Cloufield/GWASTutorial/16_mendelian_randomization/README.md

 ## MR Steiger directionality test

 MR Steiger directionality test is a method to test the causal direction.

+Steiger test: test whether the SNP-outcome correlation is greater than the SNP-exposure correlation.

 ```
 harmonized_data$"r.outcome" <- get_r_from_lor(